 The data and analysis presented herein shows level of service (LOS) needs in transportation, parks and recreation, and stormwater management.
 Tables 14 and 15 below show the projected 5-year revenues and planned project expenditures for capital improvements in the City.
-The proposed Schedule of Capital Improvements (SCI) in Table 16 (pages 35-36) is intended to address the maintenance and improvement of public facilities including transportation, stormwater/drainage and parks in FY 2023-2027.
+The proposed SCI in Table 16 (pages 35-36) is intended to address the maintenance and improvement of public facilities including transportation, stormwater/drainage and parks in FY 2023-2028.